oddbird/oddleventy/content/work/timedesigner.md

 have the biggest impact for users without blowing the budget.

-At the end of our conversations, we documented proposed features in the Trello project management tool.
+At the end of each planning conversation, we documented proposed features in the Trello project management tool.
 We organized
 and prioritized Trello cards
-into a two-week plan --
+into two-week plans --
-what's the most important feature right now -- and saved long-term feature goals to be priorized later.
+what are the most important features right now -- and saved long-term feature goals to be priorized later.